-The Connecticut River Watershed Landscape Conservation Design (CTR LCD) is intended to focus conservation actions, including land protection, management, and restoration where it will likely do the most good towards conserving biodiversity within the Connecticut River watershed.
-The LCD provides a watershed-based conservation design to complement or supplement conservation planning done at local or finer extents.
-Although the LCD offers a way to strategically focus limited conservation resources, by itself it is not sufficient as a total solution to biodiversity conservation in the watershed.
+The CTR LCD is intended to focus conservation actions, including land protection, management, and restoration where it will likely do the most good towards conserving biodiversity within the landscape.
+The CTR LCD provides a watershed-based conservation design to complement or supplement conservation planning done at local or finer extents.
+Importantly, although the CTR LCD offers a way to strategically focus limited conservation resources, by itself it is not sufficient as a total solution to biodiversity conservation in the watershed.
 This design serves as a starting point that should be used in combination with other sources of information to direct conservation.